vtrbtf/resume/RESUME.md

 # Experience

 ## OLX Brasil
-### Senior Software Engineer _[Rio de Janeiro - 2018/Today]_
+### Senior Software Engineer _[2018/Today]_
 Development of high volume and high throughput APIs and products that front face the company's products to third parties and orchestrate the ad load import process.
-We also had to use and build scalable and modular architectures (on top of AWS) to handle such load.
+OLX is the biggest brazillian C2C marketplace platform, so we also had to use and build scalable and modular architectures (on top of AWS) to handle such load.

 _I can not provide further details due to a confidentiality agreement._

 -----

 ## ThoughtWorks
-### Senior Software Consultant _[Porto Alegre - 2017/2018]_
+### Senior Software Consultant _[2017/2018]_
 Development of variety of API governance and security solutions for a big American retail company, working as a consultant, temporarily working in San Francisco.
 The role was similar of an SRE.

 Some experience that I had includes: